-New in version 2.0: As of version 2.0 it is possible to add child documents to other documents.
+In addition to using folders. it is also possible to add child documents to other documents.
 This is particularly useful when you create chapters and scenes.
 If you add separate scene documents, you should also add separate chapter documents, even if they only contain a chapter heading.
 You can then add scene documents as child items to the chapters.